 Are you remodeling to sell or for yourself?
 Bathrooms are an investment.
 If you plan on staying in the home long term, you might look for higher quality materials or invest in fixtures you love.
 Investing in a quality faucet is going to pay for itself.
 Think about how many times you turn on the sink each day.

 Because I have storage in my bathroom and a linen closet outside of my bath, I opted for an open vanity.
-The room is fairly small, at 75sf, and creating visual openness will make the room feel a little bit larger.
-There’s a shelf below the sink for towels or baskets for everyday items.
+The room is fairly small, at 65sf, and creating visual openness will make the room feel a little bit larger.
+There’s a shelf below the sink for towels and baskets for everyday items.
 The sink is an integrated counter sink top.
 Not something I normally select and I did this for two reasons.
 The biggest reason is time constraints.
 I didn’t think I could get the vanity fabricated and on site, a counter templated and installed two weeks later then plumbing installed in time to finish the project.
 I also wanted simplicity in materials.
 The sink is the counter.
 The counter is the sink.
 Kinda nice and super easy to clean!

 Here’s a look at the drawings I created for my custom vanity.

 Wall sconces are an excellent way to add a source of accent or general lighting in the bathroom.
 The best place for lighting at the vanity is on each side of the mirror.
 Mount the lights at eye level to provide great lighting on your face.